Treatment for urinary incontinence will depend on the type of incontinence you have. It will also depend on the severity of your symptoms.

 Your GP may refer you to a specialist to start a programme of pelvic floor muscle training.
-Women who complete pelvic floor muscle training experience fewer leaking episodes.
-Pelvic floor muscle training can reduce incontinence in men after prostate gland surgery.
+Women who complete pelvic floor muscle training have fewer leaking episodes.
+Pelvic floor muscle training can also reduce incontinence in men after prostate gland surgery.

 If you cannot contract your pelvic floor muscles, electrical stimulation may help.